odedia/examples/metrics/README.md

 - [YOLO](../usecases/README.md#yolo)

 For this service, you can use Nile's built-in metrics to produce and consume metrics about your instances.
-This example uses the NILE JS SDK to demonstrate authorization features in Nile in the following workflow:
+This example uses the NILE JS SDK to demonstrate metrics features in Nile.

 ## Install Dependencies